Chinex-Boroja/alx-zero_day/0x03-git/README.md

-This contains git related activities
+This contains git related activities and some added up to date files